mikeclarke/mike-clarke.com/content/thoughts/2013-11-23-applied-docker-continuous-integration.markdown

 `Dockerfile`, which will install shared libraries, 3rd-party dependencies, and otherwise perform system setup required for test runs to pass.

-For tests that require an external resource (database, redis, cassandra, etc.), the build tool will start a separate Docker container and link it to the test execution container.
+For tests that require an external resource (database, redis, cassandra, etc), the build tool will start a separate Docker container and link it to the test execution container.
 Linking is a recent feature added to Docker in the 0.6.5 release on October 31.
 Some advantages of launching external services as containers include shared-nothing service isolation and simplicity starting / destroying